Pat Owens: Political career

-Retirement
+Retirement and death

-Owens currently resides in Ocala, Florida, where she moved in 2001.
+Owens resided in Ocala, Florida, where she moved in 2001.
 That same year, she was awarded an honorary Doctor of Letters degree from the University of North Dakota.
 In 2004 when Florida was struck by a string of hurricanes, she was asked by the Federal Emergency Management Agency (FEMA) to act as an ambassador for them by trying to help give the victims some sort of hope.
 However, she was unable to as the retirement development had been damaged by two of the hurricanes that hit the state.

+Owens died on July 23, 2024, at the age of 83.